StilettoDagger/webpack-tailwind-template/README.md

-# Webpack tailwindcss template
+# Webpack template

-A template for creating a webpack application that uses tailwindcss.
+A template for creating a webpack application that uses tailwindcss and PostCSS.